AbhiGowdaIndia/kubernetes/RBAC/README.md

     **kubectl appy -f role.yaml**

+  * To list all the roles in current namespace **kubectl get roles**

-  * To list all the roles in a namespace
+  * To list all the roles in a perticular namespace

     **kubectl get roles -n \<namespace-name>**
     ExampleL **kubectl get roles -n default**

-  * To list all the roles n all namespaces
+  * To list all the roles in all namespaces

     **kubectl get roles -A**